top of page

 University of Connecticut

 Hello!
 I am an assistant professor of Big Data and Diversity in the Department of Communication at the University of Connecticut.
 I am also a core faculty member at the Program of Women's, Gender, and Sexuality Studies and a faculty affiliate at the Center for mHealth and Social Media.
 I received my Ph.D. degree from the School of Journalism and Mass Communication at the University of Wisconsin-Madison.
+I am also a co-director of Communication and Emerging Media lab, an institutional lab with University at Buffalo.

 Besides research, I love cycling and jogging!
 I am also a huge animal lover.